Planning for Post-Secondary Success

 The program is organized around a 3-year progression of courses which integrate on-campus learning with community field trips, placements, and mentorships.
 Instruction will integrate learning expectations with experiences in a variety of venues which will challenge students to consider how possible career opportunities could be places to serve God and benefit others and their communities.

 Grade 10 Program

-- Developing a variety of projects designed to enhance skills in communication, collaboration, employability and leadership.
+- Develop a variety of projects enhancing skills in communication, collaboration, and workplace readiness.